sarika-debruyn/FueGo-Battery-Safety-App/README.md

 ## About

 Prototype MVP developed as part of Columbia University’s Principles of Innovation & Entrepreneurship course and from winning first place at Climate Hackathon: Battery Safety.
 FueGo is a compliance and incentive platform designed to improve e-bike battery safety, helping drivers, platforms, insurers, and cities reduce fire risks while promoting sustainable urban mobility.
+The dashboard can be viewed here: https://fuego-battery-safety-app.pages.dev/

 ## Problem